 To ensure their training programs meet OSHA requirements, many companies send their training personnel to specialized forklift Train-The-Trainer classes.

 These classes help trainers develop the skills to teach safety guidelines and protocols.
-But having knowledgeable trainers won’t (by itself) make your safety training program a success.
+However, having knowledgeable trainers will not (by itself) make your safety training program a success.

-You’ll need to carefully evaluate your facility, your equipment and your employees – both operators and pedestrians – to create a comprehensive safety program that protects your employees and your assets.
+Carefully evaluate your facility, equipment, and employees to create a comprehensive safety program that protects your employees and assets.

-To get started, take a look at our checklist (backed by OSHA) to start developing your own forklift safety training program.
+To get you started, look at our checklist (backed by OSHA) to start developing your own forklift safety training program.